 Are you a breastfeeding mom?
-In a lot of ways, breastfeeding is a convenient way to feed your baby – but in others, it can be a complete hassle.
-Things can get even more complicated if you plan to travel apart from your baby for a few days.
+In many ways, breastfeeding is a convenient way to feed your baby, but in others, it can be a hassle.
+Things get even more complicated if you plan to travel for a few days without your baby.

-Between travel regulations, milk storage, and the need to pack all your pump parts, the whole prospect of leaving can quickly become overwhelming.
+Between travel regulations, milk storage, and packing all your pump parts, the prospect of leaving can quickly become overwhelming.

 When traveling as a nursing mom, the most important piece of the puzzle is your pump.
 You have three main options.

-These are the types of pumps that you’ll see in the hospital, in some employer-sponsored nursing rooms, or that the hospital may send you home with after childbirth if you have complications.
+These are the pumps you’ll see in the hospital, in some employer-sponsored nursing rooms, or the hospital may send you home with after childbirth if you have complications.

-They are bulky, heavy, and big – but very powerful.
-These are the strongest (but least travel-friendly) pump of the bunch.
+They are bulky but powerful.
+These are the strongest (and least travel-friendly) pump of the bunch.

 Medical-Grade Pumps Are Best For:

 - Traveling light: Call ahead to a hospital in your destination city and see if you can rent one for the duration of your stay.